Is a divorced woman capable of offering marital advice?

 Add to that the fact that these women support each other through everything.
 The woman’s woman – each of them.
 And that is something to aspire to.
 At least for me.
 I consider myself a woman’s woman, a man’s woman, and very much my own woman.

-I’ve written about this with tongue-in-cheek (Marriage Minded Men), and tip-toed through it more gently in a variety of posts on gender roles and relationships.
+I’ve written about the subject of marriage in tongue-in-cheek manner (Marriage Minded Men), and tip-toed through it more gently in a variety of musings on gender roles and relationships.
+I imagine I will continue to do so.

 - Sexuality is important to men and women, but libido needs to be in sync.
 If you’re a sexual mismatch, that spells trouble.